The Identity Problem in the special affine group of $\mathbb{Z}^2$: Virtual solvability

+Therefore $(I, \bzer)$ can be represented by a full-image word. \end{enumerate} In all cases, $(I, \bzer)$ can be represented by a full-image word, so $\sgmG$ is a group by Lemma~\ref{lem:grpword}. \end{proof}

-\subsection{$G$ is generated by a positive scale $A$}
+\subsection{$H$ is generated by a positive scale $A$}

-This is the most technical case in our paper.
+This is the most technical case in this section.
 We show that if $A$ is a positive scale, then we can decide whether $\sgmG$ is a group in PTIME.
 Let $P = (\bx_V, \bx_W) \in \SL(2, \R)$ be a change of basis matrix such that $P^{-1} A P = A'$, where $A'$ is diagonal and can be written as